 Meet the companies pushing policies to advance the cause of transgender rights.

 In 2002, only three percent of Fortune 500 companies had gender identity discrimination protections in place.
-By 2017, that number had shot to 82%, according to Out & Equal Workplace Advocates, a group dedicated to LGBTQ workplace equality.
+By 2019, that number had shot to 85%, according to the Human Rights Campaign (HRC) Foundation.

 While many companies wait for laws to be passed before taking a stance on gender identity, others get on the front foot and set their own policies to ensure safe and enriching company cultures for all.